Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Global config

+App subfolder: If the url to your app is a subfolder (www.example.com/subfolder), you can set your subfolder here.

 Path to phantomjs: This is set to the second option (dropin phantomjs).
 If you followed the steps above you shouldn't have to change this (if you do change, mind the '/' at the start).

 Download folder: If you followed the steps above you shouldn't have to change this (if you do change, mind the '/' at the start).